Notice of Pre-AIA or AIA Status

 When considered as an ordered combination, the claim is still considered to be directed to an abstract idea as the claim steps in the ordered combination simply recite the logical steps for storing and analyzing the document object value of the document object of a document model, removing data associated with the agreement from the device, and determining based on the mapping whether the document object value satisfies the condition.
 Therefore, the ordered combination does not lead to a determination of significantly more.

 When considering the dependent claims, claims is considered part of the abstract idea.
 Claim 2 is considered part of the abstract idea, as simply describing what the condition data is does not change the analysis.
 Claim 3 is considered part of the abstract idea as there is no technology recited.
 Claim 4 is considered part of the abstract idea, as the generating steps are part of a facilitation of agreement in the form of contracts in a legal setting.
 The outputting of the data on a GUI is considered “receiving and/or transmittal of data over a network,” cited in the MPEP 2106.05 (d) (II) (i-ii) as an example of conventional computer functioning- see Symantec, TLI Communications, and buySAFE v Google.
 Claims 5 and 6 are considered part of the abstract idea, as facilitating signatures on an agreement and validating condition satisfaction is considered part of facilitating agreement in the form of contracts as a legal process.
 The outputting of data on a GUI is considered “receiving and/or transmittal of data over a network,” cited in the MPEP 2106.05 (d) (II) (i-ii) as an example of conventional computer functioning- see Symantec, TLI Communications, and buySAFE v Google.
-Claims 7 and 8 are considered part of the abstract idea.
+Claim 8 is considered part of the abstract idea.
 Claim 9 is considered part of the abstract idea.
 The “document object value represented as a text string and absent corresponding metadata” and “generating a data structure” is considered conventional computer functioning and the examiner takes Official Notice that it is old and well known in the computer arts to have a “document object value represented as a text string and absent corresponding metadata” and “generate a data structure.”
+Claims 7 and 20 are considered eligible subject matter.
 The other dependent claims mirror those already discussed above.

 Claim Rejections - 35 USC § 102